TheTaylorLee/AdminToolbox/readme.md

 > Functions for Exchange Management.
 A few functions focused on mailboxes, connecting to exchange PowerShell, and Exchange Virtual Directories.

 #### FFTools
 > Expedite simple ffmpeg actions.
-This module focuses on simple transcoding tasks and batch processing of media.
+This module focuses on opinionated transcoding tasks and batch processing of media.

+- This module receives infrequent updates, but is useable.
+If transcoding frequently consider checking out [Docker-TranscodeAutomation](https://github.com/TheTaylorLee/docker-transcodeautomation)

 #### FileManagement
 > File Management Functions.
 This module offers some share and file management options.
 One of it's most useful features is free space cleanup.